Without a need for vaccines, contact tracing, lockdowns or any other far-reaching measures.

 - Avoid superspreading events, which seem to occur when large numbers of people spend a prolonged period of time in poorly ventilated spaces, especially when there is a lot of laughing, singing, shouting or talking involved.

-- When it is not possible to avoid such settings entirely, people should spend as little time as possible in them.
+- When it is not possible to avoid settings conducive to superspreading events entirely, people should spend as little time as possible in them.
 Duration matters.

 - Consider advising people to wear masks in such settings as well as in public transport but note that evidence for the efficacy of wearing masks is mixed at best, and people may take greater risks when they believe masks will protect them.

-- Isolate infected patients from others: Create special, isolated facilities either within or outside of hospitals and nursing homes.
+- Isolate infected patients from others: Create special, isolated facilities for Covid patients, either within or outside of hospitals and nursing homes.